tangerineOreo/tangerineOreo.github.io/index.md

 ***Junping Li**, Y Jin, R Hu, et al. Trajectory tracking control of hybrid aerial underwater vehicle subject to wind and wave disturbances.
 Journal of Intelligent & Robotic Systems, 2024.*

-Proposed a cross domain strategy to address the convergence problem of CEV/HAUV control caused by the large change in the environment transition; Key factors and conditions of the cross environment; Critical relations and feasible domains of the factors that CEV/HAUV motion or control conditions need to meet.
+Proposed a cross domain strategy to address the convergence problem of CEV/HAUV control caused by the large change in the environment transition; Key factors and conditions of the cross environment; Critical relations and feasible domains of the factors that CEV/HAUV control conditions need to meet.

 **Phenomena and Mechanisms of CEV/HAUV with Experiments and Learning**